Exporting to Panama

 The UK’s strong reputation

 Between 2015 and 2019 1,221 teachers from Panama’s public sector were trained in the UK.
+Eight hundred teachers from Panama were trained on British virtual courses between 2020 and 2022 due to the pandemic.
 Suppliers from the UK have worked with Panama’s government in areas such as vocational training, curriculum development, methodology and certification.

 Incentives and thriving regional academic institutions

-Panama’s City of Knowledge provides tax exemptions and immigration benefits for affiliated entities such as companies, academic programs, scientific and R&D institutes, creative industry related companies and international organisations.
+Panama’s City of Knowledge initiative provides tax exemptions and immigration benefits for affiliated entities.
+These include companies, academic programs, scientific and R&D institutes, creative industry related companies and international organisations.
 At present, the City of Knowledge project has 200 affiliated entities, and more than 180 entrepreneurs.

 -